prashant-DS/ExpenseFlow/README.md

 **⭐ Star this repository if you found it helpful!**

-Made with ❤️ and ☕ by [Prashant Kumar](https://github.com/prashant-kumar)
+Made with ❤️ and ☕ by [Prashant Kumar](https://github.com/prashant-DS)

-_ExpenseFlow - Where natural language meets smart finance tracking_ 💸
+_ExpenseFlow - Where natural language meets smart finance tracking with cloud synchronization_ 💸

 </div>